Francis Dunnery: 2018–present

 In November 2021, Dunnery released his first album of fully original material for eleven years.
-The Big Purple Castle was a download-only triple album with songs reflecting on Dunnery's past, his life in the music industry and his current philosophies.
+The Big Purple Castle was a download-only triple album with songs and audio snippets reflecting on Dunnery's past, his life in the music industry and his current philosophies.
+The three cover images of the album feature individual portraits of Dunnery, his daughter Elsie and son Frankie.

 In January 2022, Dunnery released the "winter remix" of The Gulley Flats Boys in both vocal/instrumental and instrumental-only form.
-In July 2022, he released Tall Blonde Helicopter Live, a remastered audio-only version of the live footage from his Louder than Usual DVD featuring a band with Brett Kull, Paul Ramsey and Jamie Bishop from his Syn/New Progressives era plus Erica Brilhart on keyboards.
+The mix featured new overdubs (bass guitar) and an improved sound to the original release, giving the songs "a new life, a new spring in their step" (according to Dunnery on his Bandcamp page).
+In July 2022, he released Tall Blonde Helicopter Live, a remastered audio-only version of the live footage from the Louder than Usual DVD, featuring a band with Brett Kull, Paul Ramsey and Jamie Bishop from his Syn/New Progressives era plus Erica Brilhart on keyboards.